 July 24 to August 17

-The 17th Annual Awakening the Spirit Art Show & Sale celebrates the creative talents of people living with mental illness.
-Art has a therapeutic quality that has proven to benefit the mental health of individuals.
-Artwork on display is from those living with mental illness who have used art to positively improve their mental health.
-Through art and creativity we hope to break down some of the barriers and stigma surrounding mental health and mental illness.
+This show celebrates the creative talents of people living with mental illness.
+Through art and creativity, we hope to break down some of the barriers and stigma surrounding mental health and mental illness.

 July 4-20, 2020: Art Through Isolation

 When Covid-19 was announced a world pandemic, the Arts Centre closed and months of isolation began.
-Creative pursuits became a life line for many.
-People began to paint, sculpt, journal, sketch, take photos, remodel living spaces and engage in a variety of artistic endeavors.
 When we were able to safely re-open, we asked our members to bring in some of the pieces they created during this time.
 Here are just a few…

 June 2020: Snowflakes on My Shoulder